1 Part Course |

 This deal closing skills course is a ‘nice to know’ for:

-• Legal advisers seeking a better understanding of the financial principles behind completion accounts and the locked box approach
+• Legal advisers seeking a better understanding of the financial principles behind the equity bridge, completion accounts and the locked box approach

 M&A transaction fees are famously back-ended, with 90% (sometimes 100%) contingent on successful completion.
 Add to this the fact that M&A processes are rarely straightforward, and represent a big and (often) one-time decision for one or both parties: both the buyer and seller.